[−][src]Trait gio::ApplicationExt

 notification

-the Notification
+the Notification to send

 fn set_application_id(&self, application_id: Option<&str>)

-Sets the unique identifier for self
+Sets the unique identifier for self.

-The application id can only be modified if self
+The application id can only be modified if self has not yet

 been registered.

-, the application id must be valid.
+If non-None, the application id must be valid.
 See

 application_id